대수적 구조

 1. \(N\) is the sum of the \(N\cap M_i\).

-2. If an arbitrary element of \(N\) is decomposed into homogeneous elements, then each of those elements also belongs to \(N\).
+2. Whenever an element of \(N\) is decomposed into homogeneous components, each component also lies in \(N\).

 3. \(N\) is generated by homogeneous elements.

-This proposition is a generalization of §Graded Rings, §Proposition 6, and its proof is also the same.
-Submodules satisfying this equivalent condition are called graded submodules.
-The following proposition is also a generalization of §Graded Rings, §Proposition 7.
+This proposition generalizes §Graded Rings, ⁋Proposition 6, and the proof is identical.
+Submodules satisfying these equivalent conditions are called graded submodules.
+The following proposition is also a generalization of §Graded Rings, ⁋Proposition 7.

 1. \(\im(u)\) is a graded submodule of \(N\).